yoyiLee/ShaoBingLab/README.md

 shaoBingLab
 ===========

-What shaobing want to do or what shaobing doing will show here
+What shaobing want to do or what shaobing doing will show here.